Written on Dec 16, 2019 4:00:05 PM

 During the 2018 legislative session, the House voted 112-2 in favor of House Bill 33, which would have made texting and driving a primary offense in Florida.
 However, the Senate indefinitely postponed and withdrew HB 33 from consideration after it died with the Communications, Energy and Public Utilities Committee.

 But in July 2019, Governor Ron DeSantis signed a bill into law that allows law enforcement officers to pull over drivers for texting and driving.
-Officers have only been able to issue warnings since then, but on January 1, 2020, the new law goes into effect and makes texting and driving a primary offense (previously, it was considered a secondary offense, and an officer could only pull over an individual for texting and driving if they were committing another traffic offense at the same time, such a speeding).
+On January 1, 2020, the bill became law, making texting and driving a primary offense.
+Previously, it was considered a secondary offense, and an officer could only pull over an individual for texting and driving if they were committing another traffic offense at the same time, such as speeding.

 A few more important things to note: